-A local construction company has sued North Dayton Garden Center, alleging that neither they nor the new owners of the location described in the suit disclosed that asbestos was included in debris the company hauled away from the site of the business a half-century ago.
+A local construction company has sued the owners of the North Dayton Garden Center, alleging that neither they nor the new owners of the location described in the suit disclosed that asbestos was included in debris the company hauled away from the site of the business a half-century ago.

-The attorney for Dan Powers Construction has asked for $10 million in damages against the garden center, alleging that Powers’ business is now banned from multiple dump sites.
+The attorney for Dan Powers Construction has asked for $10 million in damages, alleging that Powers’ business is now banned from multiple dump sites.
 The suit has nothing to do with the current North Dayton Center location.

 “They had started the process of removing the material — the soils from the place — and taking it to the different environmental dumps,” attorney Harrison Green said of the location Troy Street.
 “And it was discovered that there was asbestos in there.
 (Powers) had to take it back, and then they were banned from further business at those dumps.”